Enterprise-CMCS/mac-fc-security-hub-collector/terraform/README.md

+## Collector

-/collector contains the actual collector application so that we can deploy to verify customer issues.
+/collector contains the actual collector application for verification of customer issues.

+## ECR

-/ecr contains the terraform that sets up the infrastructure to deploy the image and share it to customers
+/ecr contains the terraform that sets up the infrastructure to deploy the image and share it to customers.